 College is a time of significant transition for young adults.
-Our goal in UCSB Housing & Residential Services is to support this process as our residents mature from child to adult.
+Our goal in UCSB Housing, Dining & Auxiliary Enterprises is to support this process as our residents mature from child to adult.
 We believe students can make good decisions.
 Our residents bring a wide range of values and beliefs from family and friends that make our residential community the diverse and vibrant culture it is.
 We depend on families to offer clear guidance and hold expectations that their students will act as independent adults.
 At UCSB, you will gain a partner in supporting your son's or daughter's development.
 Help us help you and your student.

 Guiding Your Student to Independence

 Students go through a variety of developmental stages during their first year of college.
 The most crucial one is moving from dependence to independence.
 As students make this transition, it’s vital to keep abreast of what is going on in their lives.
 It is important for your student to be the primary source of information that you receive.
 Encourage them to communicate openly and honestly with you, and provide a listening ear for negative and positive experiences.
 Make a point to ask about the good things that are going on, as students need reminding about the positive aspects of their college experience.
 This is a critical skill to develop and will help build trust and respect between families and students.
 Before contacting UCSB staff members, please remember that when students take on the legal status of “adults,” the Family Educational Rights and Privacy Act (FERPA) governs how UCSB deals with student records.
 This includes any records pertaining to housing.
 The only exception is an emergency.
 Students will make mistakes as they negotiate what it means to be an adult.
 By making the wrong choice and dealing with the consequences, students learn to make better choices in the future.
 We ask that families discuss the options and allow room for students to make their own decisions.